-As with majors, we have no preconceived list of "best extracurriculars."
+As with majors, we have no preconceived list of "best" extracurriculars or work experience.
 You should pursue the areas that interest you.
-So, while as a general matter we like to see some evidence of involvement and engagement in something outside your studies or employment, we have no particular preference for the type of activity.
+So, while as a general matter we like to see some evidence of involvement, engagement, or work in something outside your studies, we have no particular preference for the type of activity or work (and it certainly doesn't have to be legal-related).
 It is helpful if you give us some sense of the nature and extent of your involvement; further, if the name of a group or organization is a little mysterious to the uninitiated (e.g., the whacky-sounding Kalamazoo Moustache Society, which actually raises money to combat domestic violence), it might be helpful to describe briefly the mission or purpose.

 [Back to the top]

-We will accept scores as old as June five years prior to the admission season.
-So, for the 2012-13 season, a score from June 2007 is the oldest we can accept.
+LSAC will produce score reports as old as five years prior to the admission season.
+So, for the 2020-21 season, a score from fall 2015 is the oldest we can accept.

 While one canceled score will not raise any red flags in an application evaluation, a pattern of canceled scores may cause some concern.
 (For one thing, it shows that you have been exposed to the test on multiple dates, and any subsequent score needs to be assessed with that in mind.)
-It can be helpful if you provide an explanation for your cancellation(s), but that is not required.
+Depending on the circumstances, an explanation for your cancellation(s) can be helpful.